 In a TechCentral article they offer a bit of an explanation: “Poor information control, as in this case, is one of the reasons for the introduction of the Protection of Personal Information (Popi) Act.
 And, had the act been fully implemented, a negligent company could be liable to up to R10m in fines and negligent company officers jailed for up to 10 years.
 The ramifications of this breach probably won’t be as dire.
 Anyone who suffers damages due to the release of the data would have to sue for damages under common law, something that is quite difficult and complex to do.”

 “Chris Basson, from Eighty20 business consultancy, put it like this: ‘Without making too many assumptions, we can say that the people responsible for building a solution which provides such uncontested access to personal information, had no business having the data in the first place.’”

-“As security specialists, Da Vinci Forensics continues our vigilance in getting-the-word-out to both private citizens and businesses in the many methods that are required to protect yourselves against cyber hacking and identity theft.
+“As security specialists, Da Vinci Cyber Security continues our vigilance in getting-the-word-out to both private citizens and businesses in the many methods that are required to protect yourselves against cyber hacking and identity theft.
 We are available to assist anyone that may have questions as well as a desire to pursue additional steps needed for the protection of personal and proprietary data.”